 In 2018, PCC nursing graduates had a 95.96% pass rate on the NCLEX-RN which exceeded the national average of 91.57% for graduates with baccalaureate degrees.
 With the superior education and experience gained from PCC’s program, students can enter immediately into the field or apply for graduate studies with confidence in their undergraduate education.

 High School Preparation

 High school preparation for nursing should include three units of English; at least two units of mathematics, one of which must be algebra; and two units of science, one of chemistry and one of biology.
-In addition, applicants should earn at least an ACT composite score of 20 or SAT composite score of 1020.
+In addition, applicants should earn at least an ACT composite score of 20, SAT total score of 1030, or CLT total score of 66.
 Opportunities are available to make up certain deficiencies.
 In this case, time required to complete a nursing degree should be expected to increase.

 No student will be permitted to enroll in the nursing program unless he or she has clearly established the highest standards of Christian character and deportment.
 References from the applicant’s pastor, principal, guidance counselors, and previous employers are secured whenever possible.
 Such references receive top priority in the admission process.
 Prior to beginning clinical experiences, local healthcare facilities require all nursing students to complete a background check.
 Students must have satisfactory results in order to participate in clinicals.

 All students in this program are required to be full-time students taking a minimum of 12 semester hours.
 First consideration for acceptance into the program will be given to residence hall students.
 PCC does not provide residence hall living space for married students or their families.

 Plan of Study